-The central dogma illustrates the flow of genetic information in cells, the DNA replication, coding for the RNA through transcription process and further RNA codes for the proteins by translation.
+The central dogma illustrates the flow of genetic information in cells, the DNA replication, and coding for the RNA through the transcription process and further RNA codes for the proteins by translation.

-Since the new DNA strands formed, have one strand of the parent DNA and the other is newly synthesized, this process is called semiconservative DNA replication.
+The new DNA strands are formed, with one strand of the parent DNA and the other is newly synthesized, this process is called semiconservative DNA replication.

 Transcription is the process by which the information is transferred from one strand of the DNA to another strand of the RNA.
 The DNA strand which undergoes this process consists of three parts namely promoter, structural gene, and a terminator.

 Genetic code contains the information of the protein manufactured from RNA.
-We basically have three nucleotides and four nitrogenous bases collectively form a triplet codon that codes for one amino acid.
+There are basically three nucleotides and four nitrogenous bases, which collectively form a triplet codon that codes for one amino acid.
 Therefore, the number possible amino acids range to 4 x 4 x 4 = 64 amino acids.
-But we have 20 naturally existing amino acids.
-This was explained by the features of the genetic code, as per which some amino acids are coded by more than one codon thus making them degenerate.
+But there are 20 naturally existing amino acids.
+This was explained by the features of the genetic code, as per which some amino acids are coded by more than one codon thus making them to degenerate.
 Each codon codes for only one specific amino acid and the codes are universal irrespective of the type of organism.
 Out of the 64 codons, 3 are stop codons which stop the process of transcription and one of the codons is an initiator codon i.e. AUG coding for Methionine.